 How do I get involved?

-Let your child's teacher know if you have any particular skills which you think will be useful in the classroom, or speak to Mrs Wendy Griffiths our School Business Manager to find out more.
+Let your child's teacher know if you have any particular skills which you think will be useful in the classroom, or speak to Mrs Lorraine Grant our School Business Manager to find out more.

 We believe that attendance at school is vital not only for a child's ability to learn and achieve, but also for the social skills they learn interacting with their peers and adults; for learning habits that will last into later life and for equipping them to compete in employment and the working world.
 Research also shows the positive impact that good school attendance has on the academic achievement of pupils.